 Cloacal deformities encompass a wide range of complicated defects that occur during fetal development of the lower abdominal structures, particularly the intestinal and genito-urinary tracts.
 Normally, the urethra, the genital tract and the rectum each have a separate opening at the skin’s surface, but with cloacal deformities the three tracts merge into one common channel and one opening on the child’s bottom (perineum).
 Another variant of a cloacal deformity is called a cloacal exstrophy, in which a child is born with structures such as the large intestine and bladder exposed outside the abdominal wall.
 Cloacal deformities can cause problems with urinary control, bowel control and eventual sexual function.
-At the Colorectal Surgical Program, part of C.S.
-Mott Children’s Hospital at the University of Michigan, we provide comprehensive, multidisciplinary care for children with cloacal deformities.
+At the Colorectal Surgical Program, part of Michigan Medicine C.S.
+Mott Children’s Hospital, we provide comprehensive, multidisciplinary care for children with cloacal deformities.
 Our dedicated team of specialists evaluates will create a customized treatment plan and begin your individualized treatment plan immediately.
 We offer a truly multidisciplinary approach to caring for children, going beyond treatment and management of symptoms to support your child throughout childhood and even into adulthood.

 Diagnosing cloacal deformities